 One egg provides even more protein in this healthy pancake recipe.
 You can make high protein vegan pancakes by omitting the egg, as the pancakes still hold together nicely with no egg.

-These protein pancakes are great for weight loss as they curb the hunger craving while keeping you full for hours without feeling weighed down or bloated.
+These protein pancakes will curb the hunger craving while keeping you full for hours without feeling weighed down or bloated.

 They are also wheat-free, which is ideal for weight loss as wheat is a common food sensitivity for many people.
 Food sensitivities can cause inflammation, insulin resistance, and weight gain.